A Little About Jacob.

 In the fall of 2009 I got a call from another photographer looking to hire a back-up shooter for public programs at the University of Arkansas Clinton School of Public Service, founded by President Bill Clinton and located in downtown Little Rock.
 After a year of shooting as the back-up, I was asked to become the primary photographer for the school and I'm proud to continue shooting for them today.
 Through this wonderful partnership, I've had the pleasure of meeting and photographing Bill and Hillary Clinton, Lisa Ling, John McCain, Buzz Aldrin, Mike Huckabee, and (my personal favorite) former White House photographer Eric Draper.

 in 2010, after seeing my work for the Clinton School of Public Service, I got a call from a photo editor at the New York Times, who wanted to hire me for a story about the famous watermelons of Hope, Arkansas.
 One of my photos from the watermelon story appeared in full color on the front page of Dining section of the New York Times on July 24, 2010, where it took up the entire top half of the fold.
-Now, six years later, I'm proud to be a regular freelancer for the Times, as well as several other well-known news organizations.
+Now, seven years later, I'm proud to be a regular freelancer for the Times, as well as several other well-known news organizations.

 Current Photography Work